Welsh Revenue Authority

 We’ve made positive progress against this objective.

 We also used the findings from our review to make improvements to the accessibility of our website, for example, through accessible PDFs and subtitling our videos.
 We’ve ensured that our new content is accessible and readable and have developed a plan to improve our existing content.
+We now use an HTML-first approach for our publications, such as this report or our Annual Report and Accounts, as we know this is more accessible than pdf publications.

 Objective 4: increase the accessibility of our external events